snowcapcyber/PowerShell-for-Penetration-Testing/README.md

 192.168.1.121    50409     14.18.226.52    443        Established Internet
 ```

-We can also use the YYY command to identify all TCP ports in state listen.
+We can also use the Get-NetTCPConnection command to identify all TCP ports that are in state Listen.
 ```powershell
 PS C:\>  Get-NetTCPConnection - State Listen LocalAddress  LocalPort RemoteAddress RemotePort State       AppliedSetting